 In August 2014, the FASB issued ASU No. 2014-15, Presentation of Financial Statements-Going Concern (Subtopic 2015-40): Disclosure of Uncertainties about an Entity's Ability to Continue as a Going Concern.
 This guidance addresses management's responsibility in evaluating whether there is substantial doubt about a company's ability to continue as a going concern and to provide related footnote disclosures.
 The guidance is effective for fiscal years ending after December 15, 2016 and for interim periods within those fiscal years.
-The adoption of this standard did not have a material impact on our consolidated financial statements and related disclosures.
+We adopted this guidance in the fourth quarter of 2016 and made the relevant disclosures in the consolidated financial statements and related footnotes.